-In close collaboration with Greek Flavours, we built a headless ecommerce storefront on Advanced Shopify.
+In close collaboration with Greek Flavours, we built a headless commerce storefront on Advanced Shopify.

 What we did: